Lemon Shortbread Cookies (Keto, Gluten-Free)

 Low Carb Gluten Free Lemon Cookies Shortbread

 This healthy lemon cookies recipe is inspired by the lovely buttery shortbread biscuits you’d have with a cup of English breakfast tea on a rainy afternoon.
-I wanted to adapt a recipe for a low-carb and gluten-free diet, so the texture is a little different but you still get that ‘buttery feel’.
+With my background in nutrition and low-carb diets, I wanted to adapt a recipe to be keto and gluten-free friendly, so the texture is a little different but you still get that ‘buttery feel’.

 You can make a batch to bring to an office party or a kids gathering; these lemon cookies also freeze well so you can enjoy them over a period of time.